blackmonoceros/Java_-Replay-for-relaxation/README.md

 5. Saving data from objects:
 Create a class representing a product (with fields such as name, price, number of pieces) and create several objects of this class.
-Then save these objects to a file.
+Then save these objects to a file...